History Museums in Tokyo

 13. Yushukan Museum

-The Yushukan is a Japanese military and war museum located at Yasukuni Shrine in Chiyoda-ku, Tokyo.
-It displays a variety of materials on war losses and military activities from the Satsuma Rebellion to the Greater East Asia War.
+The Yushukan is a Japanese military and war museum located within Yasukuni Shrine in Chiyoda-ku, Tokyo.
+It exhibits a wide range of materials related to war losses and military activities, covering the period from the Satsuma Rebellion to the Greater East Asia War.

 A: 3-1-1 Kudankita, Chiyoda-ku, Tokyo